 - when your partner knows of dinner plans in an elegant restaurant, it’s easy to get her to dress for the occasion without giving away the surprise;

-- you'll have time before dinner to capture priceless candid reactions to the proposal before transitioning into engagement-style photos while emotions are high;
+- You’ll have time before dinner to capture priceless candid reactions to the engagement before transitioning into engagement-style photos while emotions are high;

 - Above all, things will not feel awkward during dinner with you anxiously awaiting to pop the question.

 According to My Perfect Marriage Proposal, you should drop to your left knee.
-The ring box will be in your left hand, and you will open the box with your right hand.
+The box will be in your left hand, and you will open it with your right hand.

 Where can I propose in Paris in winter?

-It's possible to propose year-round in the same public Parisian locations.
+It’s possible to propose year-round in the same public Parisian locations.
 It can get nippy and occasionally freezing during the cool season, which spans from mid-November through early March.
-Then again, cold temperatures may keep unwanted crowds at bay and are not a massive obstacle to pulling off a memorable marriage proposal.
-Heavy rainfall, however, could be challenging for musicians with string instruments and for visual artists (photographers and filmmakers).
+Then again, cold temperatures may keep unwanted crowds at bay and are not a serious obstacle to pulling off memorable surprise proposals.
+Heavy rainfall, however, could be challenging for musicians with string instruments as well as for visual artists (photographers and filmmakers).

 Private Parisian hotel rooftops and terraces are not necessarily open year-round.
 Nonetheless, when you book a suite with a private balcony, it is typically straightforward to request a patio heater.
 Plus, since you are defacto privatizing the space, you have better timeline flexibility to wait out brief rain showers.

-In summary, when it's cold outside or rains, private locations offer greater flexibility than their public counterparts.
-Our favorite hotels for Paris proposals include the Peninsula Paris, Shangri-La, Marignan, and the Four Seasons Gorge V.
+In summary, when it’s cold or it rains, private locations offer greater flexibility than their public counterparts.
+Our favorite hotels for engagements include the Peninsula Paris, Shangri-La, Marignan, and the Four Seasons Gorge V.

 Watch the most epic same-sex wedding proposal ever (tears guaranteed).